The Brown Surname

 Mother: Betsy

-Jeremiah was married first to Mary Ann Ballard circa 1791 in North Carolina.
+Jeremiah was married first to Mary* "Polly" Ballard circa 1791 in North Carolina.
 She was born circa 1773 in North Carolina.
 She died before January 3, 1848 in Montgomery Co., Tennessee.
 She is buried in the James Brown Cemetery, Montgomery Co., Tennessee, yet there is no surviving stone marking her burial place.

 They had the following children: